Inwerpsel/use-theme-editor/README.md

-# `use-theme-editor`: Your app is your design system, your pages are your designs
+# `use-theme-editor`: Zero config design system for any CSS

-Are you tired of slow design iterations, keeping designs up to date, and oversimplified mockups that miss 99% of your app's complexity?
+Are you tired of slow design iterations, keeping design content up to date, and oversimplified mockups that miss 99% of your app's complexity?
 Do you have a waterfall process just so that you can update a few colors?
-Do you need to have your designers spend literal months setting up and maintaining a separate design system that duplicates information already encoded in the source code?
+Do you need to have your designers spend literal months setting up and maintaining a separate design system that duplicates information already encoded in your source code?

 With this repo you can directly use your content to inspect every part of the design and create new design variations.

-This works on literally any HTML page, whether it's from a SSR, SPA, CMS...
+It works on literally any HTML page, whether it's from a SPA, CMS, SSR app, static file,...
 It parses all CSS on the page and makes it browsable.

+It also allows to edit the value of any CSS custom property in the inspector (edits to other CSS coming soon).

 This repository is intended to be used in various ways*:
 - Integrate the standalone theme editor page with almost no coding required (exact steps to follow)